zhenghax/sgl-project.github.io/Model Recipes/README.md

 We welcome contributions from the community!

-1. Start from the template in `recipes/_template/`.
+1. Start from the template in `Model Recipes/_template/`.
 2. Include:
    - **Environment details** (driver, CUDA, SGL version, OS)
    - **Hardware description** (GPU type, count, interconnect)